boltops-tools/terragrunt-vs-terraform-reusable-module/README.md

 * [Migrating from terragrunt - Root modules?](https://community.boltops.com/t/migrating-from-terragrunt-root-modules/627)

-This may also helps folks migrating from terragrunt to terraspace and using the same original state files.
+This may also help folks migrating from terragrunt to terraspace and using the same original state files.

 Though a greenfield terraspace project is a lot cleaner, it's not always possible.
-You may also want to consider migrating by copy each module's state file being migrated.
+You might also want to consider migrating by copy each module's state file one at a time.
 This allows you to get rid of legacy artifacts.
-However, this approach is sometimes not possible.
+Again, this approach is sometimes not possible.

 ## Files Summary